January 12, 2022

 I convened this committee to identify and comprehensively quantify the economic value of the maritime sector to not only our county, but also to our state and the pacific northwest region.
 This committee is creating opportunities through job training, education and economic development for family-wage jobs in maritime industries.
 Sector strategies are to promote the coordinated facilitation of education, employment, economic development and job training.

-The 2017 state legislature passed Senate Bill 867 creating the Maritime Workforce Development Taskforce in support of my committee activities and recognizing the importance of the maritime industries to our state.
+The 2017 state legislature passed Senate Bill 867 creating Governor Brown’s Maritime Workforce Development Taskforce, which I chair, in support of my committee activities and recognizing the importance of the maritime industries to our state.

 Port of Toledo Boatyard – Through my efforts over $8.0 million were awarded for the development of the boat haul-out facility (660 ton) with a sealed environment containment building.
 The port is now serving commercial fishermen and the distant water fleet from Seattle to Hawaii to Los Angeles.
 Over 160 new good-paying jobs are being created by this economic development project.